skaliy/skaliy.github.io/index.md

 ---

 # Research
-PhD student at <a href="https://www.hvl.no/en/about/management/faculty-of-engineering-and-science/department-of-computer-science-electrical-engineering-and-mathematical-sciences-ny-side/"> Western Norway University of Applied Sciences, Department of Computer science, Electrical engineering and Mathematical sciences </a> and <a href="https://mmiv.no/"> Mohn Medical Imaging and Visualization Center, Department of Radiology, Haukeland University Hospital</a>.
+PhD candidate at <a href="https://www.hvl.no/en/about/management/faculty-of-engineering-and-science/department-of-computer-science-electrical-engineering-and-mathematical-sciences-ny-side/"> Western Norway University of Applied Sciences, Department of Computer science, Electrical engineering and Mathematical sciences </a> and <a href="https://mmiv.no/"> Mohn Medical Imaging and Visualization Center, Department of Radiology, Haukeland University Hospital</a>.
 My research activities are mainly related to machine learning and medical image analysis, with a particular focus on design methodologies in deep learning for efficient use of data.
 <br>

 # Conference posters